ycheng11065/2023-python-snake/README.md

 ![Project Image](image/orion_fang.png)

-> Orion's Fang's area control capabilities
+> Orion's Fang showing his area control capabilities against CoolSnake!

 # Debugging Process
 - Debugging the Minimax decision tree using simple debuggers proved to be a nightmare, so it was decided that a visual representation of the tree was needed